Skip to Content

 Its unique properties make a traditional carbonara sauce incredibly rich and really rather indulgent and very distinctive in its flavour.

-Naturally, eggs form the base of the sauce, the cheese element is the traditional sheep cheese, pecorino.
+Naturally, eggs form the base of the sauce, and the cheese element is the traditional sheep cheese, pecorino.

-There are no special skills and it is a fantastic quick meal, it will go from your fridge to your table in 20 minutes without you breaking a sweat.
+There are no special skills, and it is a fantastic, quick meal; it will go from your fridge to your table in 20 minutes without you breaking a sweat.

 Close-up creamy gnocchi carbonara with pecorino cheese and fresh parsley.